Generalized front propagation for spatial stochastic population models: Preliminaries and Statement of the Main Results

-In Theorem \ref{t.realmain}, the fact that \eqref{eq:approxdualdef} holds with an approximate dual that is a pure branching process is important for several reasons.
-The first is that, in order to have the semigroup property \eqref{j.1}, we require that $(\X^{\eps}_{t}, t\geq 0)_{\eps>0}$ is a pure branching process (see Section \ref{s.J1} for a more detailed discussion of this).
-The second reason is related to the proof of convergence to MCF; the proof technique developed in \cite{EFP2017} and used in \cite{DH2021} and the present work is based on an application of the strong Markov property at the first branch time of the dual.
-The argument relies on the independence of the sub-populations descending from each offspring produced in this event, and the proof breaks down without this property (see Lemma \ref{lemma:gfunMarkov}).
+In Theorem \ref{t.realmain}, the fact that \eqref{eq:approxdualdef} holds with an approximate dual that is a pure branching process is important for two reasons.
+The first is that, in order to have the semigroup property \eqref{j.1}, we require that $(\X^{\eps}_{t}, t\geq 0)_{\eps>0}$ is a pure branching process (see Section \ref{s.J1} for a more detailed discussion).
+The second reason is related to the proof of convergence to MCF; the proof technique from \cite{EFP2017, DH2021}, which we use here to verify \eqref{j.4}, requires the branching property for the dual.
+Without the branching property, a key ingredient in the verification of \eqref{j.4}, Lemma~\ref{lemma:gfunMarkov}, fails.